benjaminplee/whoppex/README.md

 - Easy distributed testing modes (launch agents round-robin or preset across nodes)
 	- relaunch agents on other nodes or redistribute based on load
 - ability to set "fixed" number of agents and restart on death or end of plan to maintain
+- document usage and consider how other people can use the base app, integrate with their own elixir apps, or ideally use without having to build their own app (e.g. with .exs files)